emmett-framework/emmett/docs/caching.md

 )
 ```

-You can also tells to weppy what handler should be used when not specified, thanks to the `default` parameter:
+You can also tells to Emmett what handler should be used when not specified, thanks to the `default` parameter:

 ```python
 cache = Cache(m=RamCache(), r=RedisCache(), default='r')